Hullow/42/get_next_line/Journal-GNL.md

 	Strangely enough, it works even though buff has length 6=> probably because characters after string end are there, so Segfault definition:
 	the software attempted to access a restricted area of memory () Common in languages like C providing low-level memory access and few to no safety checks.
 They arise primarily due to errors in use of pointers for virtual memory

+# 8/2/24
+- Still reading and taking notes.
+Watched video on [Memory Layout of C program](https://www.youtube.com/watch?v=0jhQBQcGnuM), [chatted with ChatGPT](https://chat.openai.com/c/ba5844cd-c83f-4e95-aa7c-fa5d01b90ffd#:~:text=Can%20you%20explain%20how%20a%20static%20variable) about Memory layout and concepts associated (stack, heap, call stack, memory segments, tools to visualize all this, etc.)